Premier Leadership Development

 But members of the class do not interact only with established leaders.
 We interact with people from every strata of the community.
 In November every participant rides for shift with a Cincinnati Police officer and attends a session of Felony Veterans’ Court, with an opportunity to talk with members of the court.
 In February, after spending a full day at the Islamic Center in West Chester (including Friday prayer), members of the class might have dinner in a Muslim or Hindu home, with Mexican immigrants, with the working poor or even homeless people, with returning citizens.
 In March we meet with people served by 10 different human service agencies (this year the focus is on childhood poverty).
 In April we will explore Princeton School District, one of the most diverse in the region.
 Over the course of the year, we will hold sessions in at least four counties from Campbell in the south to Butler and Warren in the north.

 Beginning with Class 39, we eliminated the traditional class projects from Leadership Cincinnati (now the focus of Leadership Action).
 This allows participants to explore the region more broadly through group experiences suggested by the program and the class members.
 This has also proven to be a more reasonable time commitment for senior executives.

 Leadership Cincinnati is a highly competitive program.
 Each year we strive to assemble a class that reflects the diversity of our metropolitan region.
 Out of the 54 members of each class, 27 men and 27 women, every class has leaders of large corporations, mid-sized companies, and entrepreneurs, as well as not-for-profit leaders and government leaders.
-In the spirit of the Agenda 360/Vision 2015 "Diverse by Design" initiative, we actively seek participation of immigrants as well as racial and ethnic minorities.
+In the spirit of the Chamber’s "Diverse by Design" initiative, we actively seek participation of immigrants as well as racial and ethnic minorities.

-For fees, application information and deadlines, please see the application page.
-Or, recommend a candidate for our next Leadership Cincinnati class.
+Recommend a candidate for our next Leadership Cincinnati class.